Is there such a thing as 'writer's block'?

 - Exercise.
 Walk, run, jog, take the dog out, do some chores.

 - Play music.
 Perhaps a song that matches your chapter exactly, perhaps best on repeat so that after a while you stop paying attention to the song itself.
-I used Riders on the Storm to write the chapters 'Riders on the Storm' to 'Gunslinger Girls', and used 'Steamy Windows' to write all San Francisco scenes.
+I used Riders on the Storm to write the chapters 'Riders on the Storm' to 'Gunslinger Girls', and used 'Steamy Windows' and 'She's Not There' as an inspiration to write all San Francisco scenes.

 - Try to summarize the chapter in five lines.
 If you can summarize everything in five lines, and wrote down those five lines, you effectively have proven you can write.
 Now you only have to expand on them.